SimonGarrad/Getgo/README.md

 https://codesandbox.io/s/patient-fog-bdlnid

-This app is a collaborative effort from a team of three during their first experience using React.
-CodeSandbox allowed for the code to be accessable from anywhere while making it easy to work together.
-My primary contributions were the conditional rendering and page layout as well as the Rideshare and API functionality.
-We hadn't learned about modularizing our code at that point, please forgive us!
+This app is a collaborative effort from a team of three and is our first experience using React.
+CodeSandbox allowed for greater accessibility and collaboration .
+My primary contributions were the conditional rendering as well as the Rideshare and API functionality.
+We hadn't learned about modularizing our code by that point, please forgive us!

 ![image](https://github.com/Simonomi5/MobApps/assets/119308547/74bcb498-07d2-44cd-8f6b-8f44734920c6)